Maneesha007/Codepath_prework/README.md

 The following **required** functionality is completed:

-- [ YES] Users are see a screen with three labels and a button
+- [ ] Users are see a screen with three labels and a button
-- [ YES] Tapping the button changes the screen color to a random color
+- [ ] Tapping the button changes the screen color to a random color

+## Additional features
+- Added textfields
+- Added image under three labels and button